1 LEH 250

 Upon graduation from Lehman College, students will expand the legacy of Herbert H. Lehman as an educated citizen devoted to lifelong scholarship, to honesty and integrity, including the strength to follow one’s conscience, to civic investment, based on the belief that everyone has a duty to help others, to collaboration and empathy with others, and to a willingness to address complex problems.

 This is summarized in three terms: Educated, Engaged, Empowered.
-LEH 250 is structured around the idea of being the first step in what will be a years-long process of becoming a Lehman graduate embodying those characteristics.
+LEH 250 is designed as the first step in what will be a years-long process of becoming a Lehman graduate embodying those characteristics.

 In LEH 250 we try to embody all of these and encourage students to see this big picture as a guiding framework.
 More detail about what this means is provided on the Lehman Web site.